WeerawatW/MAX78000-prepare-dataset/README.md

 ### 4) You can use `finger_dataset_convert_format.py` to get renamed images and csv file(all parameter must be use to train an AI).
 download `finger_dataset_convert_format.py here: https://github.com/WeerawatW/MAX78000_custom_dataset/blob/cf44a8066d831074396bc79ce04c0f4347fa6c13/github%20python%20file/finger_dataset_convert_format.py

 Change your paths for images, text, and csv files, and changes any file names.

+That file can convert limit only 2 object in 1 image, if you want to add object more than 2 you can modify `finger_dataset_convert_format.py` code.

 ![](images/finger_convert.png)